kRamu81/kRamu81/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
-I'm a student passionate about Competitive Programming <br>and currently learning to become a Database Engineer through Meta.<br>I enjoy solving problems, building backend systems, and exploring new tech.<br><br>Fun Fact: The first computer bug was a real moth found in 1947!
+I'm a student passionate about Competitive Programming <br>and currently learning to become a Database Engineer through Meta.<br>I enjoy solving problems on Codechef, and exploring new tech.<br><br>Fun Fact: The first computer bug was a real moth found in 1947!

 ## 🌐 Socials: